mhofman/tc39-weakrefs-shim/README.md

 ## Usage

-Currently this shim is only usable as an ES module.
-On node this means using [`esm`](https://github.com/standard-things/esm) or a transpiler.

-### Module entrypoint
+### CommonJS and ES Module support

+This package supports both ES Module import and CommonJS require.

+Since ES Module support in NodeJS is experimental, and the eco-system hasn't fully standardized dual mode packages (especially isomorphic ones), the ES Module usage may require some extra configuration in the tooling.
+The implementation uses relative imports with `.js` extension for browser compatibility.\
+Any PR welcome for improvements and fixes when used with [`esm`](https://github.com/standard-things/esm), [`babel`](https://babeljs.io/), [`rollup`](https://github.com/rollup/rollup), [Node 12 experimental modules](https://medium.com/@nodejs/announcing-a-new-experimental-modules-1be8d2d6c2ff), or [directly in modern browsers](https://jakearchibald.com/2017/es-modules-in-browsers/).

+The ES module implementation is in the `module` folder.
+The CommonJS implementation is in the `lib` folder.\
+The package.json has both a `"main"` and [`"module"`](https://github.com/rollup/rollup/wiki/pkg.module) fields describing the corresponding entrypoints.

+### Entrypoint

-The module entrypoint (`module/index.js`) exports a `shim` async function that dynamically loads the implementation appropriate for the detected platform, if any.
-It internally uses [dynamic `import`](https://github.com/tc39/proposal-dynamic-import).
+The package's main entrypoint exports a `shim` async function that dynamically loads the implementation appropriate for the detected platform, if any.\
+The ES Module implementation internally uses [dynamic `import`](https://github.com/tc39/proposal-dynamic-import).

 Since an implementation may not be available for the platform, the module entrypoint also exports an `available` boolean constant.